usatales.com

 1.1.
 Desert Dome Zoo

 It is the world’s largest indoor desert, often used as a landmark for the city of Omaha.
-It features wildlife as replicas of the three deserts; the Namib Desert, the Red Center, and the Sonoran Desert.
+It features wildlife as replicas of the three deserts: the Namib Desert, the Red Center, and the Sonoran Desert.

 1.2.
 Kingdoms of the Night

-This is one of the most popular and biggest exhibits conducted by Omaha’s Henry Doorly Zoo and Aquarium; which shows how nocturnal animals live in their natural habitat.
+This is one of the most popular and biggest exhibits conducted by Omaha’s Henry Doorly Zoo and Aquarium, which shows how nocturnal animals live in their natural habitat.
 This small portion of the zoo is constructed as a part of Desert Dome.
-This bit displays the life of alligators, bats, fossas, etc. Here the visitors are given night vision, to experience the mysterious nightlife and dark side of wildlife.
+This bit displays the life of alligators, bats, fossas, etc. Here, the visitors are given night vision to experience the mysterious nightlife and dark side of wildlife.

-Kingdoms of the Night is further divided into several exhibits, representing different territories; such as the first entry is through the canyon area, where visitors get to see the naked male rats and fossas.
+Kingdoms of the Night is further divided into several exhibits, representing different territories; the first entry is through the canyon area, where visitors get to see the naked male rats and fossas.
 Following this, a bat cave comes, where short-tailed fruit bats and many other different species of bats fly around.
-Subsequently, the visitors are taken into the Eucalyptus forest; which gives off an Australian nightlife vibe, where the aroma is as fresh as a daisy.
+Subsequently, the visitors are taken into the Eucalyptus forest, which gives off an Australian nightlife vibe, where the aroma is as fresh as a daisy.

 1.3.
 Lied Jungle Zoo in Omaha

 For rainforest lovers, Lied Jungle is the perfect vacation destination.
 You will get to explore the artificial-turned-natural tropical rainforest ambiance.
-Lied Jungle is also America’s largest indoor rainforest; where visitors can take a stroll alongside over 90 species of different animals and birds from South America, Africa, and Asia.
+Lied Jungle is also America’s largest indoor rainforest, where visitors can take a stroll alongside over 90 species of different animals and birds from South America, Africa, and Asia.

 A view of green bushes and leaves of a tree.